kkrt-labs/kakarot-docs/docs/architecture.md

 # Architecture Deep Dive

-Kakarot is a zkEVM built in [Cairo](https://www.cairo-lang.org/), the provable language that powers [Starknet](https://starkware.co/starknet/).
+Kakarot is a zkEVM built in [Cairo](https://www.cairo-lang.org/), the provable language that powers [Starknet](https://starkware.co/starknet/) and all the StarknetOS chains (also called CairoVM chains, or Starknet appchains).
 It’s an Layer 2, a [so-called zkRollup](https://ethereum.org/developers/docs/scaling/zk-rollups).
 It’s Ethereum compatible, now and forever.
 Beyond compatibility, Kakarot strives to add new features such as native account abstraction.
 Kakarot's driving ethos is to _Prove, Scale and Innovate_.

 In concrete terms: